By: Mary Dunbar, Maternal, Child Health and Nutrition Specialist; World Vision East Asia

 There is a huge gap between the basic minimum requirements for a safe and clean delivery and the reality.

-Inside the health centre the delivery room is gloomy and dank.
+Imagine that inside the health centre, the delivery room is gloomy and dank.

 A thin wire line is strung above the sink and covered with used washed plastic gloves hung up to dry.
 There is also a large pair of plastic boots in the corner.